diem/dip/dips/dip-10.md

 # Summary

-This DIP describes Diem ID - the human-readable identifier for user accounts.
+This DIP describes Pay Address - the human-readable identifier for user accounts.

 # Motivation
-Diem ID provides a convenient way to identify a user's account within a VASP.
+Pay Address provides a convenient way to identify a user's account within a VASP.
-* For peer-2-peer payments, Diem ID allows a user to provide a human-readable ‘identifier’ to the sender.
-Instead of sending a [dip-5 address](https://github.com/diem/dip/blob/master/dips/dip-5.md) (that ideally needs to be refreshed for each payment), the receiver can just share their Diem ID once.
-In this case Diem ID plays the role of an email address for payments.
+* For peer-2-peer payments, Pay Address allows a user to provide a human-readable ‘identifier’ to the sender.
+Instead of sending a [dip-5 address](https://github.com/diem/dip/blob/master/dips/dip-5.md) (that ideally needs to be refreshed for each payment), the receiver can just share their Pay Address once.
+In this case Pay Address plays the role of an email address for payments.
 Benefits for this use case:
-  * Diem ID provides better privacy compared to using sub-addresses, because PayAddress is not shared on the chain and will always use a single-use identifier for the on-chain ID
+  * Pay Address provides better privacy compared to using sub-addresses, because PayAddress is not shared on the chain and will always use a single-use identifier for the on-chain ID
-  * From a user's perspective, Diem ID is a persistent identifier.
-But from the perspective of the chain, Diem IDs do not exist and instead transactions are have a single-use ID to identify them.
+  * From a user's perspective, Pay Address is a persistent identifier.
+But from the perspective of the chain, Pay Addresss do not exist and instead transactions are have a single-use ID to identify them.
 By contrast, from the viewpoint of both a user and the chain, a sub-address is an ephemeral user identifier that should be recycled frequently to preserve privacy, but appears on-chain and could thus be used to link payments if it isn't recycled upon each usage.

-# Diem ID Format
+# Pay Address Format
 Diem defines globally unique identifiers to facilitate transacting on the Diem Payment Network.
 As Diem stores no PII on-chain, these identifiers are exchanged during the off-chain process between two VASPs to identify a distinct source and destinations within their respective VASPs in order to produce a reference_id that can be stored on-chain.
 The format for the identifiers follows:
 `[user_identifier]@[vasp_domain_identifier]`